ocornut/imgui/README.md

 ImGui takes advantage of a few C++ features for convenience but nothing anywhere Boost-insanity/quagmire.
 In particular, function overloading and default parameters are used to make the API easier to use and code more terse.
 Doing so I believe the API is sitting on a sweet spot and giving up on those features would make the API more cumbersome.
 Other features such as namespace, constructors and templates (in the case of the ImVector<> class) are also relied on as a convenience but could be removed.

-Shall someone really need to use ImGui from another language, there is an unofficial but reasonably maintained [c-api for ImGui](https://github.com/Extrawurst/cimgui) by Stephan Dilly.
+There is an unofficial but reasonably maintained [c-api for ImGui](https://github.com/Extrawurst/cimgui) by Stephan Dilly.
 I would suggest using your target language functionality to try replicating the function overloading and default parameters used in C++ else the API may be harder to use.
 It was really designed with C++ in mind and may not make the same amount of sense with another language.
+Also see [Links](https://github.com/ocornut/imgui/wiki/Links) for third-party bindings to other languages.

 Donate
 ------